1. Першыя крокі

 Changing the name of a branch like master/main/mainline/default will break the integrations, services, helper utilities and build/release scripts that your repository uses.
 Before you do this, make sure you consult with your collaborators.
-Also, make sure you do a thorough search through your repo and update any references to the old branch name in your code and scripts.
+Also make sure you do a thorough search through your repo and update any references to the old branch name in your code or scripts.

 $ git branch --move master main

-master branch anymore, because it’s renamed to the
+There’s no master branch locally anymore, because it’s renamed to the main branch.

 $ git push --set-upstream origin main